winterland1989/Action.js/README.md

 })
 ```

-Nice, we just use two simple functions, and the callbacks can be written in a more readable way, but we have a very important problem to be solve yet: what if we want nest async `Action`s inside an `Action`, it turn out with an adjusted `_next` function, we can handle that:
+Nice, we just use two very simple functions, and the callbacks are now written in a much more readable way, but we have a very important problem to be solve yet: what if we want to nest async `Action`s inside an `Action`, it turn out with an adjusted `_next` function, we can handle that:

 ```js
 Action.prototype._next = function(cb) {